2023 Best Value Communication & Journalism Bachelor's Degree Schools in New York

 Read full report on Communication & Journalism at SUNY Geneseo

-Baruch College ranked #9 on this year’s Best Value Communication & Journalism Bachelor’s Degree Schools in New York list.
-Located in the large city of New York, Baruch is a public college with a large student population.
+Baruch College did quite well in this year’s ranking of the best places for communication and journalism students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the city of New York, Baruch is a public college with a fairly large student population.

-The City College of New York came in at #10 in this year’s edition of the Best Value Communication & Journalism Bachelor’s Degree Schools in New York ranking.
-Located in the large city of New York, CCNY is a public school with a large student population.
+The City College of New York landed the #10 spot in the 2023 rankings for the best value bachelor’s degree communication and journalism programs.
+Located in the city of New York, CCNY is a public college with a large student population.

 CCNY undergraduate students pay an average of $7,340 in in-state tuition and fees each year.